How to Have a Safe Mommy Makeover Recovery

-Posted on October 5, 2017 under Post-Operation, Mommy Makeover, Breast Augmentation, Cosmetic Surgery, Liposuction
+Posted on October 5, 2017 under Mommy Makeover

 Recovery in a Comprehensive Surgery

 If the mommy makeover includes breast augmentation with lift, tummy tuck, and liposuction procedures, the recovery process is likely to be longer.
 Particularly, tummy tuck cosmetic surgery may require more time for recovery.
-Pain and discomfort in the first few days is expected, and can be managed with pain medications under the supervision of the surgeon.
+Pain and discomfort in the first few days are expected and can be managed with pain medications under the supervision of the surgeon.

-Some restrictions may be placed with regard to moving and lifting of arms in case of breast augmentation and breast lift.
-Patient can walk and perform light activities in the first two weeks.
+Some restrictions may be placed on moving and lifting of arms in case of breast augmentation and breast lift.
+The patient can walk and perform light activities in the first two weeks.
 Most patients will be able to go back to work in about 10 to 14 days.
 However, strenuous activity, heavy lifting, and vigorous exercises should be avoided for about four to six weeks.